cecat/UtilityWatchMQTT/README.md

 12-October-2020

 This code monitors home utilities (sump pump, hvac, water heater) using a Particle Photon.
-It uses Particle.publish() to send data to Home Assistant via MQTT.
+It uses MQTT to send data to Home Assistant.
-The code is still here to use Particle's Webhooks to graph things at Thingspeak.com as well.
+The code is also still here to use Particle's Webhooks to graph things at Thingspeak.com as the previous version did.
 There are some tips for setting up webhooks/thingspeak in the [Photon-Util-Watch](https://github.com/cecat/Photon-Util-Watch) README file.